 A ‘Perfect Mum’ has turned up to baby group, you’re really annoyed and angry with her and wishing that was you!
 She’s looking immaculate and boasting about how well her little one sleeps (COW).

-You are stood their with baby spit up and sick on your shoulder and slightly in your hair.
-The worst part is you didn’t even realised it had happened.
+You are standing there with baby spit up and sick on your shoulder and slightly in your hair.
+The worst part is you didn’t even realise it had happened.

 SLEEP?
 SLEEP!!
 A mythical concept for a new parent!
 You’ve tried everything from a dummy, lullabies, soothing music, that blinking dream sheep but nothing works.

 I actually do not know how I have not lost my sanity through sleep deprivation.
 I’m pretty sure I was hallucinating at one point.
-Now I know why it’s used as a form of torture!
+Now I know why it is a form of torture!